shukriadams/guides/raspberrypi-samba-server.md

     sudo nano /etc/samba/smb.conf

-if you version of Samba has this (near the top of file) enable it and change to the following. newer versions dropped this.
+if your version of Samba lists win support (near the top of file), enable it.
+Newer versions have dropped this.

     win support = yes

-workgroup should match your pc's workgroup, default value should be fine
+workgroup should match your pc's workgroup, the default value should be fine

     workgroup = your_workgroup_name # WORKGROUP is default can normally leave this as is